 Tableau Mobile for Intune (iOS)

-Tableau Mobile for Intune is a new app that provides a quick and secure way to view, analyse and leverage the data that’s in your organisation on Microsoft’s Intune Enterprise management platform.
-The app, compatible with iOS13, includes a design that is fast and intuitive, an improved search and browsing experience that is consistent with Tableau Server and Tableau Online, as well as enhanced offline capabilities that are quick to load and offer richness and interactivity for visualisations.
+Tableau Mobile for Intune is a new app that provides a quick and secure way to view, analyze and leverage the data that’s in your organization on Microsoft’s Intune Enterprise management platform.
+The app, compatible with iOS13, includes a design that is fast and intuitive, an improved search and browsing experience that is consistent with Tableau Server and Tableau Online as well as enhanced offline capabilities that are quick to load and offer richness and interactivity for visualizations.

 You can now open links to your dashboards and metrics in Tableau Mobile, whether you use Tableau Server or Tableau Online.
 Get to your content quickly for further exploration while using your mobile device.